HevCuesta/Reece/README.md

 ### Additional notes
 This was never initially intended to be open-source, hence the messy code.
 Any improvements to code structure, and additional features are heavily appreciated.

-P.S.
-Yes, the databases are meant to be in the repo, no, they are not up-to-date.